wrewsama/obsidian-vault/Main Notes/Paging vs Segmentation in OS.md

 - [[Operating Systems]]
 ---
 Paging:
-- mem context is split into fixed size pages
+- memory context is split into fixed size pages
-- there is a page table that maps page no to frame no in physical mem
+- there is a page table that maps page number to frame no in physical mem

 Segmentation:
-- mem context split by segments (data, heap, etc)
+- memory context split by segments (data, heap, etc)
-- seg table contains base addr in physical mem and size limit
+- segment table contains base address (physical memory address) and size limit

 Segmentation with paging:
-- split by seg then by page
+- split by segment then by page
 - Each segment of each process has its own page table
-- Segtable now stores page table base instead of base phys addr
+- Segment table now stores page table base instead of base physical address

 ---
 ## References